-People have long noticed that it’s harder to fall asleep and stay asleep during a full moon.
-Even people who don’t notice any lunar effects on their sleep still occasionally report feeling sluggish and “hungover”, a sensation that isn’t noticeable on normal days.
-Is this a real phenomenon or are… Read More »Full Moon Insomnia: How the Moon Messes With Your Sleep
+Best way to treat full moon insomnia People have long noticed that it’s harder to fall asleep and stay asleep during a full moon.
+Even people who don’t notice any lunar effects on their sleep still occasionally report feeling sluggish and “hungover”, a sensation that isn’t noticeable on normal days.… Read More »Full Moon Insomnia: How the Moon Messes With Your Sleep

 If you or your loved one has suffered a stroke or a small (ischemic) stroke, you may be familiar with sleep problems that follow it – insomnia, obstructive sleep apnea, and sleep-wake cycle disorders are among the most common.
 Those who sleep well after a stroke usually recover faster and… Read More »Stroke, Mini-Stroke, And Sleep – How Are They Related?